-GREENFIELD – Thomas Higgins, MD, of Longmeadow, has joined Baystate Franklin Medical Center and the Baystate Health Northern Region as the new chief medical officer, as of Monday, March 9.
+Dr. Thomas Higgins of Longmeadow has joined Baystate Franklin Medical Center and the Baystate Health Northern Region as the new chief medical officer as of March 9.

 A graduate of Boston University (BU), with a Bachelor of Arts in Medical Science, he continued at BU to earn his Medical Degree.
 He completed his internship and residency in internal medicine at the Cleveland Clinic.
 He completed a residency in anesthesiology, was chief resident, and completed a fellowship in critical care at Massachusetts General Hospital.
 He also earned an MBA at the Isenberg School of Management at the University of Massachusetts.